metiago/metiago.github.io/content/posts/java-future.md

 public void fetchAllIssuesFromJira(List<FixVersion> fixes) throws CustomException {

     // This executor is suitable for applications that launch many short-lived tasks.
-    ExecutorService executor = Executors.newCachedThreadPool();
+    // This will open many threads as needed, so keep in mind that it If you have limited resources, this won't be ideal ExecutorService executor = Executors.newCachedThreadPool();

     List<CompletableFuture> futures = new ArrayList<>();